• Survey of Rural Challenges

 Privacy and Tracking

-We use cookies to help you use the site, like keeping you logged in without having to re-enter your username on each page.
-We use tracking cookies from Google Analytics to collect total page views and other web statistics so we can improve the site, from AddThis to provide the social sharing buttons and related/recommended articles on each post, and from MailChimp to provide easy one-click services to our newsletter subscribers.
-If you wish to opt out of tracking, you can adjust your browser settings or use a service such as DoNotTrackMe.
+• We use cookies to help you use the site.
+WordPress cookies help with commenting and keeping you logged in without having to re-enter your username on each page.
+Comments are processed by Akismet anti-spam service.
+LiteSpeed Cache helps pages load more quickly.
+We use tracking cookies from StatCounter to collect total page views and other web statistics so we can improve the site.
+We may add or remove services from time to time, so this list is subject to change.
+If you wish to opt out of tracking, you can adjust your browser settings or use an anti-tracking service.

 Tell Your Story: